makeabilitylab/physcomp/advancedio/oled.md

 #### Drawing custom shapes

 You can, of course, create custom shapes either by cleverly combining shape primitives (*e.g.,* a rectangle and a triangle to make a basic house) or by implementing your own drawing algorithm and calling `drawPixel`.
+The `drawPixel` API looks like:

 | Shape and API call | Output |
 |-------|:--------:|